-According to an HR Council for the Nonprofit Sector report, succession planning is a significant concern for Canadian nonprofits.
+According to an HR Council for the Nonprofit Sector report (PDF), succession planning is a significant concern for Canadian nonprofits.
 Yet survey data reveals only 25 percent of nonprofits have a written succession plan in place.

 Planning for the transition of a long-standing leader is as important to your nonprofit’s sustainability as fundraising.
 Learn several tips on nonprofit leadership development to ensure your organization is ready for success both now and in the future.